MicrosoftDocs/win32/desktop-src/tablet/ianalysisregion-unionregion.md

 ---
-Description: 'Expands the area of this IAnalysisRegion to the area created by its union with the specified IAnalysisRegion.' ms.assetid: 'cc3ec5c6-98ff-442e-a1e8-d1a57752ad56'
+Description: Expands the area of this IAnalysisRegion to the area created by its union with the specified IAnalysisRegion. ms.assetid: cc3ec5c6-98ff-442e-a1e8-d1a57752ad56
-title: 'IAnalysisRegion::UnionRegion method'
+title: IAnalysisRegionUnionRegion method
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # IAnalysisRegion::UnionRegion method